Aliases for ACKR3 Gene

 GeneCards Summary for ACKR3 Gene

 ACKR3 (Atypical Chemokine Receptor 3) is a Protein Coding gene.
-Diseases associated with ACKR3 include glioma.
-Among its related pathways are Signaling by GPCR and Integrin Pathway.
+Diseases associated with ACKR3 include Glioma.
+Among its related pathways are Peptide ligand-binding receptors and PEDF Induced Signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and coreceptor activity.
 An important paralog of this gene is RXFP4.

 UniProtKB/Swiss-Prot Summary for ACKR3 Gene